pact-im/api-doc/_includes/messages.md

 message | false | Must be String | Message text attachments_ids | false | Must be an Array with attachments ids | IDs of previously uploaded attachments.

+**Important**: Some messengers support only text or only attachment in one message.
+For example, whatsapp allows to attach a caption for an image but not allows to attach a caption to a PDF document.

 ## Upload attachments

 ```shell